|Dates:||24 – 27 May 2010|

 Thu 27 May 2010, The Delfina Foundation, 18:30 – 20:00

-Lorenzo Pezzani explored the outcomes of his residency at decolonizing.ps and invited practitioners, researchers and the general audience to explore critical understandings of space.
+Lorenzo Pezzani explores the outcomes of his residency at decolonizing.ps and invited practitioners, researchers and the general audience to explore critical understandings of space.